MarekSlenker/AlleleSorting/README.md

 #### Input files:
-1) Aigned sequences in fasta format
+1) Aligned sequences in fasta format
 **tetraploid** samples, which should be sorted to two homeologs have to be named as follow:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <4xSample>-a1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <4xSample>-a2